genebean/dots/README.md

 ## Flake structure

+> **RESTRUCTURING IN PROGRESS**: please note, I am restructuring this to remove a lot of complexity.
+This first pass is done and moves home manager bits into modules that have home in the name.
+Things that apply to everything under a part of the tree are in a corresponding `default.nix`

 The Nix bits are driven by `flake.nix` which pulls in things under `modules/`.
 Both Intel and Apple Silicon macOS are suppoted, as is NixOS.
 The flake is structured like so:

 - description: a human readable description of this flake